Hello, Love, Again: Plot

 Three years later, Joy is working at a nursing care facility and applying to move to the United States to become a registered nurse.
 While picking up a friend at the airport, she unexpectedly runs into Ethan and their mutual friend Jhim, who are both looking for work in Canada.
 At a café, Jhim asks Joy for job recommendations, and she asks him for his contact number— unaware that he provides Ethan's number instead.
 Joy soon finds herself in awkward encounters with Ethan, leading her to believe he is pursuing her, though he denies it.
 At a picnic, Joy becomes jealous when a colleague, Baby, develops a crush on Ethan.
-In an attempt to keep him close, Joy proposes they live together as common-law partners for a year, a suggestion Ethan agrees to..
+In an attempt to keep him close, Joy proposes they live together as common-law partners for a year, a suggestion Ethan agrees to.

-News of Joy and Ethan's renewed relationship excites their friends and family both back home and in Hong Kong, unaware that they are entering into a facade.
+News of Joy and Ethan's renewed relationship excites their friends and family both back home and in Hong Kong, unaware of their charade.
 However, Joy's feelings begin to shift when Ethan volunteers to help clean at the nursing home, and Jhim reveals that Ethan narrowly survived an attack by loan sharks over his bar debts, even selling his house to pay them off.
 As Joy and Ethan start to reconcile, a jealous Baby invites Ethan for a chat in front of Joy.
 That night, when Ethan returns, Joy accuses him of cheating, but Ethan explains that Baby had threatened to report them to the IRCC for fraud.
 In an effort to protect Joy's future, Ethan ends their relationship.
 Apologizing for his past mistakes, Ethan opens up, and Joy confesses her true feelings.
 They make love, marking a new beginning for them.

-The following day, Joy arrives at work to learn that her patient, Martha, passed away the night before from dementia complications.
+The following day, Joy arrives at work to learn that her patient, Martha, died the night before from dementia complications.
 When she returns home, Joy discovers that her application to the U.S. has been accepted, much to Ethan's surprise and sorrow.
 Joy apologizes to Ethan, who accepts his fate but hopes that this will be the last time he has to say goodbye to her.
 On her way to the airport, Joy reads a letter Martha left behind, in which she expresses regret for neglecting her loved ones and urges Joy to "return home."
 Torn, Joy cancels her departure and rushes to Ethan's house.
 As she knocks on the door, Ethan emerges from the yard, and the two share a heartfelt declaration of love, leading to their marriage a year later.